 Puff Pastry Mexican Breakfast Pizza is a delicious savory pastry perfect for breakfast or brunch.
 Just a few simple ingredients makes for a fancy looking but oh so tasty meal.

-My kids aren’t old enough to make breakfast for me for Mother’s Day, well they are, but its not worth the mess and I don’t quite trust them to use my stove just yet.
+My kids aren't quite old enough to make breakfast for me for Mother's Day yet, well they sort of are, but its not worth the mess and I don't quite trust them to use my stove just yet.
 My husband always works weekends so I will be making my own breakfast this year.
 I will be whipping up this SUPER EASY Puff Pastry Mexican Breakfast Pizza.
 With coffee.
 And mimosas of course!

 - Puff Pastry (1 rectangular sheet)

 - 1 C shredded Jack Cheese ( or any Mexican melting cheese such as Asadero or Manchego)

 - 5 Eggs, 1 reserved for egg wash

 - ½ teaspoon Salt

 - Sliced Jalapeños

 - Roll out 1 sheet of puff pastry onto a piece of parchment paper to about 8 x11 or 9 x 12”, depending on brand of puff pastry used, size will vary.
 But you want a decent sized rectangle.

 - Score the puff pastry with a knife to make a ½” edge, being careful not to cut all the way through the pastry.
 Lightly prick the middle all over with a fork.
 Whisk one egg with 1 tablespoon water and brush the edges of the puff pastry with the egg wash.